EventStore/documentation/docs/server/v20/server/networking/http.md

 ### keepAliveTimeout

-KeepAlive timeout controls the amount of time (in milliseconds) the sender of the keepalive ping waits for an acknowledgement.
-If it does not receive an acknowledgement within this time, it will close the connection.
+After having pinged for keepalive check, the server waits for a duration of `keepAliveTimeout` (in milliseconds).
+If no activity is seen even after that, the connection is closed.

 | Format               | Syntax |
 | :------------------- | :----- |